sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.16 Check DPU status and pcie Link after restart pmon on Switch

 #### Steps
- * Use `docker ps` to check the status of all the dockers.
+ * Use command on Switch: `docker ps` to check the status of all the dockers.
- * Use `systemctl restart pmon`
+ * Use command on Switch: `systemctl restart pmon`
  * Wait for 3 mins
- * Use `docker ps` to check the status of all the dockers.
+ * Use command on Switch: `docker ps` to check the status of all the dockers.
- * Use `show chassis modules status` to check status of the DPUs.
+ * Use command on Switch: `show chassis modules status` to check status of the DPUs.

 #### Verify in
  * Switch